Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 # Vulkan Ray Tracing

-The most restricted of them, SBT can only store 4byte constants.
+The most restricted of them, SBT can only store 4byte constants, this data appears as a buffer in the shader.

 {% highlight glsl %}
 void traceNV(accelerationStructureNV acceleration_structure,